abefilm/ABEFILM-TMDB/README.md

-# ABEFILM - Blogger Movie & TV Database Powered by TMDB API
+# ABEFILM - Blogger Movie & TV Template Powered by TMDB API

 Welcome to **ABEFILM**, a dynamic movie and TV series website built on the Blogger platform, powered by **The Movie Database (TMDB) API**.
 This project enables users to browse, search, and explore movies, TV series, anime, and animations with real-time data fetched directly from TMDB.